Big-N8/cse15l-lab-reports/labreport2.md

 ![image](https://github.com/Big-N8/cse15l-lab-reports/assets/146897977/38a726fd-8a62-41b3-8874-709154d53755)

 The methods that are called in this are the handleRequest, followed by *.contains* and then the *.split*.

-The fields of the values were not changed since it was a string to begin with so a change of field was not needed.
+The arguements of the handleRequest method is the **URL url**.

+The fields of the class were **int num** and **String msg** as shown on lines 6 and 7.

+The value of the field **num** changes by incrementing the list number.

+The value of the **msg** changes whenever a new string is inputted into the query itself by having the string put into index 1 of the **parameters** array.

+String creates an array on the query.
+It starts from the array at index 0 and checks the following indices for the inputted string in the query.

 ![image](https://github.com/Big-N8/cse15l-lab-reports/assets/146897977/3ed7e386-eac9-4f9f-8887-f9a6a4830a93)

-The methods that are called in this are the same as the one above.
+The methods that are called is the same as the one above, handRequest with the same fields,  **int num** and **String msg**.

-One of the intaken values had their field changed since they are integers that were taken as strings and eventually listed.
+As mentioned before, the value of **num** increments by the number of queries that have been inputted into the URL.
+With now the listing number incremented (just not in the correct spot because of the progammer)

+The values of the fields would go through the same changes as mentioned before.

 **Part 2**